jdoleary/Spellmasons/tasks.md

 - MVP

+  - Animate text that rises up and dissapears
   - health and damage cell highlights
   - Show UI for where to allow clicks and UI for pending golem spawn
-  - Fix styling of tools and debug UI

 - Overall